fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Enable Develop Features
 ~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to the *Settings* page of the GUI and toggle on the *Developer Features* tick box on the bottom left of the page.
+Navigate to the *Settings* page of the GUI and toggle on the *Developer Features* check box on the bottom left of the page.

 Viewing Persisted Data
 ~~~~~~~~~~~~~~~~~~~~~~